mikemag/snoCAD-X/README.md

 app on any platform with Java installed.
 See the release notes for more details.

+### Running on macOS

+To run on current versions of macOS (11+ at least) you will need to authorize each .jar file in the download.
+Go into the `lib` directory, right click on each .jar file in turn and select "Open". macOS isn't happy that the files aren't from a trusted source, and this will allow them to be used.
+Now right clock on snoCAD-X.jar and select Open and the app should launch and work without issue.

 ## Dependencies

 snoCAD-X currently depends on the following packages: